chriskonnertz/Jobs/README.md

 Per default (as long as the inheriting job class does not overwrite it) the `getInterval()` is a simple getter for the `interval` attribute.
 The `interval` attribute defines the duration of the job's cool down in minutes.
 For example if it is `60` minutes (= `1` hour) the job is executed once per hour (max).

-> CAUTION: The unit has been _seconds_ in older versions!
-Also the naming has been changed.

 ## Status

 Status of this repository: **Maintained**.
 Create an issue and you will get a response, usually within 48 hours.